getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 The difference between scalar and aggregate deserialization is that the aggregate types in Getty's data model do not directly map to any particular Zig type (or set of Zig types).
-That is, while _Booleans_ are represented by `bool`s and _Integers_ are represented by any Zig integer type, there's no native data type in Zig that is able to generically represent _Sequences_ or _Maps_.
+That is, while _Booleans_ are represented by `bool`s and _Integers_ are represented by any Zig integer type, there is no native data type in Zig that is able to generically represent _Sequences_ or _Maps_.

 This is where the aggregate deserialization interfaces come in.
-They represent the aggregate types in Getty's data model.
-There are four of them in total:
+They represent the aggregate types within Getty's data model (from a deserialization perspective).
+There are four of them:

 !!! info ""